 Phillip Fuentes is a furniture maker and woodturner, with 15 years experience.
 The shop produces useful objects for the home, with influences ranging from Appalachia to Scandinavia and Japan.
 As well as commission work, lessons in furniture making, greenwood carving, and woodturning are available on a one-to-one, or small class basis.
 Contact email@example.com or via Facebook at https://www.facebook.com/pages/PF-Cabinetmaker/260451023989501?ref=hl.

-A born and bred North Cackalackian, “I find inspiration from the mountains that surrounded me and protected me with their mighty presence.
-My paintings are a representation of that force and their alluring aura through the seasons has shaped me as an artist.”
+A born and bred North Cackalackian, “I find inspiration from the mountains that surrounded me and protected me as a child with their mighty presence."

 Morgan Benshoff is a native of Greensboro, NC.
 She graduated from Appalachian State University in 2015 with a BFA in Painting and Drawing.
 Benshoff makes abstract paintings inspired by pretend landscapes, intuitive marks, the alchemy of paint and water, and humor.
 She currently lives and works in Greensboro.

 James Quinn is a Greensboro, N.C.-based metalsmith and metal artist–and proud father of Laura.
 His work has been commissioned at civic sites and private residences in and around the Triad and beyond.
 "My life’s work began with a course on metal sculpture at a local university.
 Subsequently, I learned forging, fabrication and metals casting–primarily in sculpture–while employed at blacksmith shops and foundries in Colorado and Montana."